Our Greek Sources

 Why ‘Vaticanus’?

-The Codex Vaticanus gets its name simply from where it was found - the Vatican Library.
+The Codex Vaticanus gets its name simply from where it was found in modern times: the Vatican Library.

-But here’s the funny part: it was just sitting there in their catalog since at least 1475, largely ignored!
-It wasn’t produced by the Catholic Church - they just happened to have it in their collection.
+It was just sitting there in their catalog since at least 1475, but largely ignored.
+It wasn’t produced by Vatican, they just happened to have it in their collection.
 In fact, nobody knows exactly how it got there.

 Why ‘Sinaiticus’?